 My prior lawyer was unable to get the insurance companies to offer a single penny in my case.
 Then my lawyer referred me to Ron and Laura.
 It was a long fight, and they fought for me every step of the way.
 My case settled for $1.31 million.”

-Again, getting an appropriate settlement without even filing a lawsuit will depend, in no small measure, on the reputation of your law firm.
+Getting an appropriate settlement without even filing a car accident lawsuit will depend, in no small measure, on the reputation of your legal team.
 Your lawyer's ability to gather and present the necessary information to put your claim forward in the best possible light.
-You win these cases -- and the value of the case is stretched -- by your lawyer's ability to collect, analyze and present the facts of your case to the insurance company and, if necessary, the jury.
+You win these cases -- and the value of the case is stretched -- by collecting, analyzing, and presenting the facts of your case to the insurance adjuster and, if necessary, the jury.

-In some severe injury and wrongful death cases with large insurance policies, a lawsuit must be filed if the victims want to maximize their compensation.
-In these cases, you need a lawyer who is going to fight in the trenches for you... and has a history of success in those trenches (see sample verdicts below).
+In some severe injury and wrongful death cases with large insurance policies, a lawsuit must be filed if the care accident victim wants to maximize their compensation.
+In these cases, you need a personal injury lawyer who is going to fight in the trenches for you... and has a history of success in those trenches.

 - $10,000,000 Verdict